 The senior secured credit facility requires the Company, among other obligations, to maintain specified financial ratios and satisfy certain financial tests, including interest coverage and total leverage ratios.
 In addition, the senior secured credit facility restricts, among other things, the Company's ability to incur additional indebtedness, incur guarantee obligations, amend debt instruments, pay dividends, create liens on assets, make investments, make acquisitions, engage in mergers or consolidations, make capital expenditures, or engage in certain transactions with subsidiaries and affiliates and otherwise restrict corporate activities.
 The terms of the senior subordinated notes contain similar restrictions.
-At March 31, 2004, the Company was in compliance with all required financial covenants.
+Except for the defaults under the Hollywood Casino Shreveport notes, for which the Company (other than the Shreveport entities) is not liable, at March 31, 2004, we were in compliance with all required financial covenants.